devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-1/step1.md

 <br/>
 ![](assets/pastel.jpg)

+Images consist of layers(for example :file system & meta data).
+It's a package that has instructions to create a container that runs in Docker.
+Thats for the concept, lets see what docker actually can do.

-As a starter, lets check if docker is installed.
+As a starter, check if docker is installed:
 `docker version`{{execute}}

 The command above should confirm docker is installed as well as tell us which version we are running.